galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > ### {% icon comment %} Bad quality sequences
 > If the quality of the reads is not good, we should always first check what is wrong and think about it: it may come from the type of sequencing or what we sequenced (high quantity of overrepresented sequences in transcriptomics data, biaised percentage of bases in HiC data).
 >
-> You can also ask the sequencing facility about it, especially if the quality is really bad: the quality treatments can not solve everything and you may lose too much information.
+> You can also ask the sequencing facility about it, especially if the quality is really bad: the quality treatments can not solve everything and you may lose too much information if too many bad quality bases are cut away.
+These reads then will be filtered out and you loose them.
 {: .comment}

 > ### {% icon details %} Trimming with Cutadapt
 >
-> One of the biggest advantage of Cutadapt over other trimming tools is that it has nice [documentation](https://cutadapt.readthedocs.io) explaining how the tool works in detail.
+> One of the biggest advantage of Cutadapt compared to other trimming tools (e.g. TrimGalore!) is that it has a good [documentation](https://cutadapt.readthedocs.io) explaining how the tool works in detail.
 >
 > Cutadapt quality trimming algorithm consists of three simple steps:
 >